SahilTuladhar/Cat-Notcat-Recognition-model/README.md

 - Built a feed forward neural network with the following architecture:

-  - Input layer: Each image has dimensions (num_px, num_px, 3) (where 3 represents the RGB color channels), then the total number of input features is num_px _ num_px _ 3.
+  - Input layer: Each image has dimensions (num*px, num_px, 3) (where 3 represents the RGB color channels), then the total number of input features is num_px * num*px * 3.
-  - Single Logistic Regression Layer: - Logistic regression can be thought of as a single hidden layer - Weights (w): This is a vector of parameters with shape (num_px _ num_px _ 3, 1).
+  - Single Logistic Regression Layer: - Logistic regression can be thought of as a single hidden layer - Weights (w): This is a vector of parameters with shape (num*px * num*px * 3, 1).
 Each pixel in the flattened image has an associated weight.
-These weights are initialized as zeros in the initialize_with_zeros(dim) function. - Bias (b): A scalar parameter that is initialized to zero.
-This bias allows the model to fit the data better by shifting the decision boundary. - Activation Function: The logistic regression model applies the sigmoid activation function to the weighted sum of the inputs.
+These weights are initialized as zeros in the initialize_with_zeros(dim) function.
+  - Bias (b): A scalar parameter that is initialized to zero.
+This bias allows the model to fit the data better by shifting the decision boundary.
+  - Activation Function: The logistic regression model applies the sigmoid activation function to the weighted sum of the inputs.
 The function is σ(Z) where
     𝑍=𝑤𝑇⋅𝑋+𝑏, This gives a probability value A between 0 and 1.

   - Output layer: